Never Be a Right Time

 "Never Be a Right Time" is a song by British rapper Professor Green which features uncredited vocals from British singer/songwriter Ed Drewett.
-The track serves as the second single from Professor Green's second studio album, At Your Inconvenience and was released as a digital download in the United Kingdom on 22 January 2012.
+The track served as the second single from Professor Green's second studio album, At Your Inconvenience and was released as a digital download in the United Kingdom on 22 January 2012.

 Music video

 A music video to accompany the release of "Never Be a Right Time" was first released onto YouTube on 24 November 2011 at a total length of three minutes and twenty seconds.
 The video was filmed on the streets of East London.